-As mentioned previously, mentored practice is conducted over the course of the fellowship program, and this includes 130-150 1:1 mentorship hours with a clinical mentor who is also a Fellow of the AAOMPT (FAAOMPT) as well as 850 patient care hours in orthopaedic manual physical therapy practice.
+As mentioned previously, mentored practice is conducted over the course of the fellowship program, and this includes 130-150 1:1 mentorship hours with a clinical mentor who is also a Fellow of the AAOMPT (FAAOMPT) as well as 310 non-1:1 mentorship hours.
 FiTs who started the program in 2017 or earlier are required to complete 130 1:1 mentorship hours, while those starting in 2018 or later must complete 150 1:1 mentorship hours.
-See Appendix A for more details on the mentorship process for fellows-in-training.
+See Appendix A for more details on the mentorship process for fellows-intraining.